|4C for Children - the pioneering leader, advocate and resource

 Besides alerting advocates through e-mail alerts, our Policy Action Center features a number of issues of concern that allow visitors to take action right there.
 This Policy Action Center is a collaboration with the National Association of Child Care Resource & Referral Agencies as well as the the other seven Ohio child care resource and referral agencies.

-Don't miss Sallie's blog!
+Don't miss Sallie's blog, 'Advocating for Children!'

 If you have not yet discovered Sallie Westheimer’s blog, Advocating for Children, check it out now.
 A longtime advocate for quality early childhood education, Sallie is this region’s recognized leader in the early childhood field.
 She blogs about the latest local and national issues affecting young children.